aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/applying-custom-formatting-to-fields/_index.md

 The following code example shows how to apply custom formatting for the field result:

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Fields-FormatFieldResult-FormatFieldResult.cs" >}}
+{{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-Fields-FormatFieldResult-FormatFieldResult.cs" >}}

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Fields-FormatFieldResult-FieldResultFormatter.cs" >}}
+{{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-Fields-FormatFieldResult-FieldResultFormatter.cs" >}}

 ## How to evaluate IF condition